How to Fix Taskbar Showing in Fullscreen

 4. Right-click Windows Explorer and click Restart.

 Method 4.
-Disable hardware acceleration in Google Chrome
+Disable Hardware Acceleration in Google Chrome

 If your taskbar is showing while you’re watching a YouTube video in full-screen on Chrome, then you can fix it by turning off Chrome’s Hardware Acceleration feature.